-Southwest Alaska is at a crossroads.
+However, Southwest Alaska is at a crossroads.
 Geographic remoteness no longer protects the region from rapid change.
 Forces that have devastated wild salmon elsewhere around the world are now at work in Southwest Alaska.
 Private land development along rivers and lakes is the most pressing threat to salmon.
 Hundreds of private tracts, primarily Native allotments that until recently were used for hunting and fishing, are increasingly being converted to development.

-In order to safeguard this fragile region, the Fund, working in partnership with the Gordon and Betty Moore Foundation, Native corporations, and others launched the Southwest Alaska Salmon Habitat Initiative—a 10-year, multi-million dollar program to protect wild salmon and their habitat.
+In order to safeguard this fragile region, the Fund, working in partnership with the Gordon and Betty Moore Foundation, Native corporations and others, launched the Southwest Alaska Salmon Habitat Initiative—a 10-year, multi-million dollar program to protect wild salmon and their habitat.

 A grant from the Moore Foundation has allowed the Fund to pursue landscape-scale conservation easements on major salmon systems in the region, while conserving Native allotments through land acquisition or conservation easements.
 The Moore Foundation grant also carries a significant pledge to obtain matching funding.
 Other individuals and businesses are stepping up to provide the needed match.
 For example, the Bristol Bay Native Corporation has contributed $450,000 for the program over the past few years.

 The Fund has engaged recreational outdoor equipment retailers and manufacturers, other businesses and the public to raise funding and support.
 We are also working to strengthen the activities and membership of the local land trust and the Southwest Alaska Salmon Habitat Partnership, a coalition of diverse interests and organizations working with the common goal of salmon habitat conservation.